microsoft/playwright/docs/src/test-api/class-fixtures.md

 Options used to launch the browser, as passed to [`method: BrowserType.launch`].
 Specific options [`property: Fixtures.headless`] and [`property: Fixtures.channel`] take priority over this.

 ## property: Fixtures.locale = %%-context-option-locale-%%

+## property: Fixtures.navigationTimeout
+- type: <[int]>

+Timeout for each navigation action in milliseconds.
+Defaults to 0 (no timeout).

+This is a default navigation timeout, same as configured via [`method: Page.setDefaultNavigationTimeout`].

 ## property: Fixtures.offline = %%-context-option-offline-%%